DIDSR/VICTRE/Lesion Insertion/README_lesioninsertion.md

 Caveat
 ------
-The current version tries to insert maximum 8 lesions (two types of lesions (microcalcification and spiculated mass); 4 of each type).
-If you wish to insert a different number of lesions, make the following edits to the code - look for line 'numLesToInsert = 8' (replace 8 with th total number of lesions you want);  'myLesionType = [0,0,0,0,1,1,1,1]' (flags 0 and 1 indicate the two types of lesions and 4 of each type; this order of 0's and 1's dictate what type of lesion is inserted when.
+The current version tries to insert maximum 8 lesions (two types of lesions (microcalcification cluster and spiculated mass); 4 of each type).
+To insert a different number of lesions, make the following edits to the code - look for line 'numLesToInsert = 8' (replace 8 with th total number of lesions you want);  'myLesionType = [0,0,0,0,1,1,1,1]' (flags 0 and 1 indicate the two types of lesions and 4 of each type; this order of 0's and 1's dictate what type of lesion is inserted when.
 Edit this array to make sure the total number of 0's and 1's equal the number in numLesToInsert.)

+To insert only one type of lesion, give same lesion file name under the section '## Lesion model'.
+To insert more than two types of lesions, the code need to be understood more deeply for making appropriate edits.